 A Professional Employer Organization or PEO provides integrated services to help business owners effectively manage critical employer responsibilities and employer risks.
 PEO services typically include management of human resources, employee benefits, payroll processing, payroll tax compliance, workers’ compensation and other strategic services such as recruiting, risk/safety management, and employee training and development.

 Any business can find value in a PEO relationship.
 An average client of national PEO’s are businesses with 19 worksite employees.
-Increasingly, larger businesses also are finding value in a PEO arrangement, because PEOs offer robust Web-based HR technologies and expertise in HR management.
+Increasingly, larger businesses also are finding value in a PEO arrangement, because PEOs offer robust web-based HR technologies and expertise in HR management.
 PEOs can partner with companies that have 500 or more employees and work in conjunction with their existing human resources department.

 PEO clients include many different types of businesses ranging from accounting firms to high-tech companies and small manufacturers.
 Many different types of professionals, including doctors, retailers, mechanics, engineers and plumbers, also benefit from PEO services.

 Once a client company contracts with a PEO, the PEO will then co-employ the client’s worksite employees.
 In the arrangement among a PEO, a worksite employee and a client company, there exists a co-employment relationship in which both the PEO and client company have an employment relationship with the worker.
 The PEO and client company share and allocate responsibilities and liabilities.
 The PEO assumes much of the responsibility and liability for the business of employment, such as risk management, human resource management, and payroll and employee tax compliance.
 The client company retains responsibility for and manages product development and production, business operations, marketing, sales, and service.
 The PEO and the client will share certain responsibilities for employment law compliance.
-As a co-employer, the PEO will often provide.

 Our PEO solution creates a contractual allocation and sharing of employer responsibilities between Solid Business Solutions and our client companies.
 This shared employment relationship is called co-employment.